Concentration of Measure Inequalities in Information Theory, Communications and Coding (Second Edition): The Gaussian logarithmic Sobolev inequality

 \begin{proposition} Let $X_1,\ldots,X_n$ be i.i.d.\ $\cN(0,1)$ random variables.
 Then, for every differentiable function $f \colon \reals^n \to \reals$ such that $\| \nabla f(X^n) \| \le 1$ almost surely, we have

 \end{proposition} \begin{proof} Let $P = G^n$ denote the distribution of $X^n$.
-If $Q$ is any probability measure such that $P$ and $Q$ are mutually absolutely continuous (i.e., $Q \ll P$ and $P \ll Q$), then any event that has $P$-probability $1$ will also have $Q$-probability $1$ and vice versa.
+If $Q$ is an arbitrary probability measure such that $P$ and $Q$ are mutually absolutely continuous (i.e., $Q \ll P$ and $P \ll Q$), then every event that has $P$-probability $1$ will also have $Q$-probability $1$ and vice versa.
 Since the function $f$ is differentiable, it is everywhere finite, so $P^{(f)}$ and $P$ are mutually absolutely continuous.
-Hence, any event that occurs $P$-a.s.\ also occurs $P^{(tf)}$-a.s.\ for all $t \in \reals$.
+Hence, every event that occurs $P$-a.s.\ also occurs $P^{(tf)}$-a.s.\ for all $t \in \reals$.
 In particular, $\|\nabla f(X^n) \| \le 1$ $P^{(tf)}$-a.s.\ for all $t>0$.
 Therefore, applying the modified log-Sobolev inequality \eqref{eq:Gross_LSI_2} to $g = tf$ for some $t>0$, we get